Yangwook-Jeong/Today-I-learned/getting_ready_posting/2020-01-14-puppeteer-api.md

 The Puppeteer API is hierarchical and mirrors the browser structure.

 > **NOTE** On the following diagram, faded entities are not currently represented in Puppeteer.
+> **NOTE** On the following diagram, faded entities are not currently represented in Puppeteer.

 ![puppeteer overview](https://user-images.githubusercontent.com/746130/40333229-5df5480c-5d0c-11e8-83cb-c3e371de7374.png)